We are open daily from 11am to 4pm.

 -

-Medical care must be upcoming; we do not reimburse for bills that have already been paid.
+The care must be upcoming.
+We cannot reimburse veterinary bills that have already been paid.

 -